IgorCMatos/Cs50Python/README.md

 # Harvard CS50 Python Problem Sets

-Bem-vindo ao repositório Harvard CS50 Python Problem Sets!
-Este repositório contém minhas soluções para os conjuntos de problemas do CS50's Introduction to Computer Science using Python.
-Sendo esse curso oferecido pela Universidade de Harvard através da edX.
+Welcome to the Harvard CS50 Python Problem Sets repository!
+This repository contains my solutions to problem sets from CS50's Introduction to Computer Science using Python.
+This course is offered by Harvard University through edX.

-# Informação do Curso
+# Course information

 + **Course Name:** CS50’s Introduction to Programming with Python
 + **Instructor:** David J. Malan